dresden-elektronik/deconz-rest-plugin/.github/ISSUE_TEMPLATE/bug_report.md

   Describe the issue you are experiencing here to communicate to the maintainers.
 Tell us what you were trying to do and what happened.

-  Help us to understand the issue by providing valuable context.
+  Help us understand the issue by providing valuable context.
 -->

 ## Steps to reproduce the behavior